-It is no secret that having good time management is key to efficiency as everything is planned accordingly to meet a deadline.
+It is no secret that having good time management and project management is key to efficiency as everything is planned accordingly to meet deadlines.
 It is how professionals effectively make use of their time to gain optimal results.
-Everyone works differently and there is no one size fits all when it comes to work and productivity.
-However, providing your employees with time management & productivity training will help them figure out which tips work best for them.
+Everyone works differently and there is no one size fits all when it comes to good work and productivity.
+However, providing your workers with time management & productivity training will help them figure out which tips work best for them and improve their overall time management skills.
 Once they discover the approach that is most effective for them, their productivity and performance will increase.

 9. Effective Communication

-Having good communication skills is essential in every function in an organization and can help solve most of the problems that employees encounter in their daily work.
+One of of the most important aspects of soft skills training is developing good communication skills.
+It’s essential in every function in an organization and can help solve most of the problems that workers encounter in their daily work.
 When collaborating with your colleagues, you must be able to communicate information and needs in order to minimize delays and bottlenecks in an operation.
-For client-facing employees, effective communication is also highly emphasized as it is key to maintaining good customer relations.
+For client-facing workers, effective communication is also highly emphasized as it is key to maintaining good customer relations.
 Ultimately, being able to communicate your thoughts properly is one of the most effective work skills as this reduces misunderstandings and conflicts.

 You can find several pre-made courses in the EdApp course library, especially courses about effective communication.
 The best part?
 These are fully editable so you can customize the courses to suit your company training.

 It’s inevitable for workers to find themselves in stressful work situations, especially during busy fiscal quarters or in highly competitive workplaces.
 For companies, it’s important to initiate stress management training programs to help their workers cope with stress and improve their emotional-intelligence so stress won’t accumulate and worsen over time.
 Also, it will make the workerss feel that the company is proactive about making their stay in the company happier and more comfortable.